 The new exit provides three benefits to the traveling public.

-Construction will commence in May 2018.
+Construction began in May 2018.
 Completion is expected in early 2020.
 There should be little, if no, impacts to passenger flow during construction.

 As part of this plan to completely overhaul Terminal 1’s front door experience, from June 2016 through 2019, workers will dismantle all of the existing escalators and elevators that connect the four levels at the entrance to Terminal 1.
 The project will help reduce congestion in the ticket lobby, provide better sight-lines and bring more daylight into the space.

 Work began in October 2016 on the north end of the building and continues on the south end in 2018.
 The project is being completed in phases so that adequate facilities are still available when some are taken out of service.

 In the end, a large, central bank of elevators and a set of escalators on each end will provide the vertical circulation needed to move between floors.